-Highlights from the 2016 sample include the following:
+Highlights from the 2017 sample include the following:

-- A total of 2,571 respondents completed the trip diary, of which approximately 16 respondents were aged between 15 and 17 (with only one participant declining to provide their age).
+- A total of 2,622 respondents completed the trip diary, of which approximately 12 respondents were aged between 15 and 17.
 Table 2-2 presents a breakdown of these respondents by geographic sub-area.
-The target figures show the number of samples required in order to match the proportions from the census. - 55% of respondents were female, 45% were male, a similar distribution as in 2015. - 2,286 respondents had access to a private vehicle in the random sample, though only 1,862 (81%) entered an odometer reading for their vehicle.
+The target figures show the number of samples required in order to match the proportions from the census. - 54% of respondents were female, 45% were male, a similar distribution as in 2016. - 2,122 respondents had access to a private vehicle in the random sample with the majority entered an odometer reading for their vehicle (93%).

 Table 2-2 shows that some of the transportation zones were over sampled and some were under sampled.
 More samples provide a more statistically reliable dataset and a lower sample can compromise the confidence levels in reported data.
-Improvements were made in 2016 to address under-sampling; however as in 2015, it was difficult to recruit panel members from a few transportation zones.
-CBD-False Creek results for this area were combined with the CBD-West End to provide combined results for downtown to be consistent with previous measures.
+Improvements were made in 2017 to address under-sampling; however as in 2016, it was difficult to recruit panel members from a few transportation zones.
+CBD-False Creek results were combined with the CBD-West End to provide combined results for downtown to be consistent with previous measures.